joekariuki/open-fonts/README.md

 I created this project because I wanted to have a way to could easily look up how a particular font has been used and be able to make a quick decision as to whether it would be a good fit for a project or not.

-I hope this resource inspires your projects :relieved:
+I hope this resource inspires your projects :simple_smile:

 ## Font Types